 A structured interview is a type of interview in which the interviewer asks a particular set of predetermined questions.
 A structured interview is one in which the inquirer asks a specific set of preset questions.
 In this format, questions are planned beforehand, which means that the order of questions remains the same for every candidate.
 These interviews can also be called given names: patterned, planned, standardized, or formal interviews.

 Such interviews have a defined format.
 In these interviews, the questions are planned well in advance, and the interviewer just needs to ask them.
 This signifies that all the people are asked the same questions in the same order.

 Assessment (response scoring)

-These questions are specifically designed, based on the company’s requirements in terms of a job match, as well as to whether you have the right attitude and temperament to do the job.
+These questions are specifically developed based on the company’s requirements concerning a job match, as well as to ascertain whether the candidates have the right attitude and competencies to perform the job.

-Follow this checklist for a patterned interview framework.
+Follow this checklist for a structured interview framework.

 For companies to follow and fulfill this checklist might take ages.
 It would be a smart move to find this where it is already available.

 An office setting, with the interviewer on one side and the interviewee on the other.

 The interviewer has his resources ready and starts with the questions one by one.